PinNaCode/magiskboot_build/README.md

 ````

 When configuring, pass `-DCMAKE_INSTALL_PREFIX=$PREFIX` to CMake.

+To build a static version, also install the `ndk-multilib` package, the result might need to patched using `termux-elf-cleaner` first to run.

 You can also directly use the `libmagiskboot.so` extracted from the Magisk APK, it's just a static ELF program.